jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

 ## Explain the radical and liberal attitudes toward culture, and contrast these with conservative views.
+In your introduction, define the characteristics and components of culture, such as values, beliefs, norms, and practices.
+Discuss how liberals and radicals view cultural change, diversity, and social norms, emphasizing their support for progressive reforms, inclusivity, and the adaptation of culture to modern values.
+Compare these perspectives with the conservative approach, which often advocates for the preservation of traditional cultural values and resistance to rapid social change.
+Additionally, analyze how these differing attitudes influence public policies, education, and social movements, and explore the impact of globalization on cultural ideologies in contemporary society.

 **Answer:**

 - Radical/liberal: culture should evolve with values of equality, freedom, inclusion.